gazzamc/Milestone-Project-Two/README.md

 ## Features

-- The player can choose betweem two characters, Han or Chewie.
+- The player can choose between two characters, Han or Chewie.
 - The enemies spawn based on the time, the difficulty increases the longer you survive.
 - Players can choose which map/background they want from the start menu.
 - Players can pause and reset the game using the pause menu as well return to the start menu.
 - You can view the controls via the pause menu or start screen.
 - You can skip the intro credits using the checkbox in the start screen.
 - Players can move, shoot and dodge when controlling the character.
-- Every 30 seconds health spawns based on the users position.
+- Every 30 seconds health spawns based on the players position.
 - The enemies aim randomly (within a range), which makes it more challenging when trying to figure out where to move.
 - The UI keeps track of your Bullets/Score and Combos.
 - The "Game Over" dialog gives the player their stats for that session.
-Enemies spawned, waves completed, highests combo and final score.
+Enemies spawned, waves completed, highest combo and final score.
 - If the player is out of ammo and tries to shoot, a message will pop up to say they're out of ammo.
 - The player has the option to adjust some of the variables in the start menu, such as spawn rate of health/enemies.